Guigui220D/zig-sfml-wrapper/readme.md

 ### How much is done

 Most of the classes are wrapped and you should be able to write games with this wrapper.
-However, some things aren't ready and help is welcome, here are some examples:
+However, some things aren't ready and help is welcome, like `Convex Shapes` for instance.

-- Transforms
-- Convex Shapes

 I do not plan to implement the network module, since there is already some pretty nice [networking libraries](https://github.com/MasterQ32/zig-network) available for zig for udp and tcp stuff.